Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: Muon track matching and position/angle reconstruction

 \section{Muon track matching and position/angle reconstruction}

-In this section, the track matching and the position and angle reconstructions of the muon tracks using the scintillation tracker and Baby MIND are described.
-First, the hits in the scintillation tracker are clustered and the tentative position is reconstructed with the assumption that the track penetrates the layer in a perpendicular direction.
-Then, reconstructed tracks in Baby MIND are extrapolated to the scintillation tracker and the matched hit clusters in the scintillation tracker are searched for.
-Finally, using the information from the matched tracks, the position and angle of the muon tracks are precisely reconstructed.
-Figure~\ref{fig:matching:flow} shows a flow chart of the track matching and the position and angle reconstructions of the muon tracks.
+In this section, the matching between the hits in the scintillation tracker and the tracks in Baby MIND, and the reconstructions of the position and angle of the muons are described.
+The analysis consists of four steps described in Fig.~\ref{fig:matching:flow}; (1) Hit clustering, (2) track reconstruction, (3) hit-track matching, and (4) position and angle reconstructions.